Last date modified: 2026-May-18

 -

-To view regular expression or persistent highlight results, locate the Data Points pane in the Contracts Viewer.
-To see all the data points, including ones without hits in the document, click Show All.
+View regular expression or persistent highlight results by opening the Data Points pane in the Contracts Viewer.

-- Each result displays the section type in which it is located.
-Clicking a result navigates you to its location in the contract.
+- Each result displays the section type where it appears.
+Click a result to go to its location in the contract.
 Even if you toggle the highlights off, you can click results and navigate to them in the contract.

 - Data points are also visible on the Highlights Minimap, and respect all colors from regular expressions or persistent highlight sets.